Tips for Parents shooting sports

 Nikon D4, Sigma 120-300mm ƒ/2.8 with Sigma 1.4 converter, ISO 900, ƒ/5.6, 1/2000.

-Show the competition—If you need a good action photo of your kid, then take them to the field when there is no game and have them pose or play like they are playing and get close.
+Show the competition—If you need a good action photo of your kid, take them to the field when there is no game, have them pose or play like they are playing, and get close.
 If you are shooting the game, take advantage of the other team.
-This is why they play, to compete.
+This is why they play: to compete.
 Take away the competition, and you lose the point of sports.

-Edit your photos—After the game, take some time to go through your photos and select the best ones.
+Edit your photos—After the game, take some time to review them and select the best ones.
 You can use editing tools to adjust the lighting, contrast, and color to make your photos look even better.

 Share your photos with your child—Whether you post them on social media or print them out and put them in a photo album, make sure to share them with your child.
 They will love seeing themselves in action, which will be a great way to celebrate their hard work and dedication to their sport.